lmoss/onesharp/_build/html/_sources/index.md

 2. The way I get pictures in discussions such as tiling is very painstaking.
 I would like to find some tools that make this easier.

+3. Once nice feature of the [Javascript interpreter](http://rrose1.github.io/jsonesharp/) is that one could run it slowly.
+In this book as it stands, one can't quite do this.
+One can run a program "step-by-step", but this means looking at the trace.
+It would be nice to have an animation the way the Javascript program had it.
+For that matter, someone might want to animate some of the proofs in computability theory which make use of "movable markers" or other such devices.

-3. I don't yet have things set up to get feedback and correction from readers.
+4. I don't yet have things set up to get feedback and correction from readers.

 ## Using the book